drio/drio.org/content/about.md

 ---
 title: "About"
 date: 2018-12-02T09:44:22-05:00
-draft: true
 ---

-When I am not building something in a computer, I like biking, running, swimming and outdoor sports in general.
+When I am not building something on a computer, I like biking, running, swimming and outdoor sports in general.
 But I guess I should tell you about my CS background.
 Here we go...